espaspw/Resource-Guide/resources.md

 - [Line](http://www.linedict.com/) (formerly Nciku) \[EN→ZH\]\[EN←ZH\]\[EN↔Thai\]\[Online\] Most examples, flexible handwriting detection, and has the features.
 A tad bulky/slow.
 - [Zdic](http://www.zdic.net/) \[C↔C,EN\]\[Online\] Etymology, stroke-based IME lookup, dialect readings (音韵方言), etc.
 - [MDCG](http://www.mdbg.net/chindict/chindict.php) \[EN↔ZH\]\[Online\] A fairly lightweight and responsive C-E and E-C Mandarin dictionary based on CC-CEDict.A2 Can search sentence for easy of searching multiple vocabulary but do not rely on it to parse.
-- Zhong Wen ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/zhongwen-chinese-english/)) ([Chrome](https://chrome.google.com/webstore/detail/zhongwen-chinese-english/kkmlkkjojmombglmlpbpapmhcaljjkde/support?hl=en)).
+- Zhong Wen ([Firefox](https://addons.mozilla.org/en-US/firefox/addon/zhongwen-chinese-english/)) ([Chrome](https://chrome.google.com/webstore/detail/zhongwen-chinese-english/kkmlkkjojmombglmlpbpapmhcaljjkde/)).
 Mandarin popup dictionaries available for both browsers.
-Still recommend CPD as it is Cantonese-based.
+Still recommend CPD or Liuchan popup dictoinary over this as it has support for both Cantonese and Mandarin.
 - [CantoDict](http://www.cantonese.sheik.co.uk/dictionary/) \[EN↔CA\]\[Online\] Jyutping, audio bytes, examples.
 You have to make sure you select the right category for searching.
-- [CPD (Chrome)](https://chrome.google.com/webstore/detail/cantonese-popup-dictionar/pjnbhojkojmibobcpfgihhnohboldhip) \[EN↔CA,ZH\]\[Browser\] Popup dictionary much like Rikai.
+- [CPD (Chrome)](https://chrome.google.com/webstore/detail/cantonese-popup-dictionar/pjnbhojkojmibobcpfgihhnohboldhip) [Liuchan (Firefox)](https://addons.mozilla.org/en-US/firefox/addon/liuchan/) \[EN↔CA,ZH\]\[Browser\] Popup dictionary much like Rikai.
 - [Pleco](http://cantonese.org/) \[EN↔ZH,CA\]\[Android\]\[iOS\] CC-C-E dictionary based on CC-EDictA2 with a human check for differences for Cantonese.
 The app version for Android and iPhone are mandarin only.
 You have to enable Cantonese in settings for the mobile app.
 - [Jyutdin](http://words.hk/) \[CA↔CA\]\[Online\]